 91. interessieren to interest

 98. fehlen to lack, be missing, be absent

 Just One More Thing To Do: Practice!

-The best way of practicing those words is by using Readle – learn German, seriously!
-Trust hundreds of users whose German skills got better and better, and they started using German verbs with their conjugations automatically, without thinking of the correct form!
+Another way to practice those words is by using Readle – learn German.
+There, you will read and listen to the interesting stories and news from all over the world translated into German by native speakers, learn grammar, and do simple yet fun quizzes.
+Trust hundreds of users whose German skills got better and better with us and start using German verbs naturally, without thinking of the correct form.
 It’s never been easier!